LiMium/libANS/README.md

 The encoded stream also needs to be reversed, requiring temporary storage, but that should not take up a lot of space (due to compression).

+# Status
+The code has been well tested (see test/), but consider it beta quality as of now.

 # License

 LGPL3 (See LICENSE.txt)